juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

     sudo ln -sf /usr/lib/x86_64-linux-gnu/libboost_python-py35.a /usr/lib/x86_64-linux-gnu/libboost_python.a
     sudo ln -sf /usr/lib/x86_64-linux-gnu/libboost_python-py35.so /usr/lib/x86_64-linux-gnu/libboost_python.so

-If there are still import errors, in case of VW 8.7 they could be resolved by using `libboost_python3` instead of `libboost_python` in the above symlinks.
+If there are still import errors they could be resolved by using `libboost_python3` instead of `libboost_python` in the above symlinks.